Jamie956/Jamie956.github.io/frontend/angular.md

 ¡	afterEach/afterAll—These allow you to execute after each test or all tests, such as cleaning up anything between tests or resetting any shared state.
 They also apply only within the Describe block in which they are defned.

+## Angular in Action (Update)

+1, Angular: a modern web platform

+1.1 Why choose Angular?

+1.2 What you'll learn

+1.3 The journey from AngularJS to Angular

+1.4 Angular: a platform, not a framework

+1.5 Component architecture

+1.6 Modern JavaScript and Angular

+1.7 TypeScript and Angular

+2, Building your first Angular app

+3, App essentials

+4, Component basics

+5, Advanced components

+6, Services

+7, Routing

+8, Building custom directives and pipes

+9, Forms

+10, Testing your application

+11, Angular in production